 8.6 Together, our town and local centres form a network with each centre serving a specific purpose and community.
 The Plan seeks to manage development within and outwith these centres so that they continue to complement each other for the benefit of the whole area, whilst offering healthy competition for the benefit of customers.
 It does this by directing appropriate uses to the network of centres in preference to other locations and by controlling development that would have an unacceptable impact on centres within the network.
+This is consistent with the 'sequential approach' set out in paragraph 68 of Scottish Planning Policy.
 The Plan recognises and seeks to safeguard Greenock as the main town centre within Inverclyde.
 Residential development is encouraged within the network of centres as it contributes to footfall, activity and security.